Templates

 The report will show two dashboard elements

-Creating forms with templates
+Creating Forms with Templates

-The form as added functionality:
+The form includes added functionality:

 <form action="{#form_action}" method="post" id="cr_form" accept-charset="utf-8">